-AS 102 African American History II
+AS 102 African American History II (3)

-Note: This course plus AS 101 meets the State requirement in American History and Institutions.
+Note: This course plus AS 101 meets the State requirement in American History and

-Transfer acceptability: CSU; UC - maximum credit for one pair: AS 101-102 or HIST 101-102
+Transfer acceptability: CSU; UC - maximum credit for one pair:AS 101-102 or HIST 101-102

-Cultural, economic, and political development of African Americans in the United States since Reconstruction.
-Emphases on post Civil War difficulties; the Westward Movement; expressions of cultural identity; industrial development; impact of World Wars I and II on urbanization and social mobility; expansion of government activity; Civil Rights Era and modern militancy; Black leadership, and the United States as a world power.
+Cultural, economic, and political development of African-Americans in the United States since Reconstruction.
+Emphases on post-Civil War difficulties, e.g. segregation, repression, community formation; the Westward Movement; African Americans and Native Americans; industrial development; impact of World Wars I and II on urbanization and social mobility; Great Migration; activism; expansion of government activity; Civil Rights Era and modern militancy; relations with Latinos/ as and other ethnic/racial groups; post-Civil-Rights era and debates about black identity, black gender identities, women's rights, LGBTQ rights, class differentiation; Black identity in the 21st century.